 In many ways, we succeed or flounder as artists based on the standards we uphold.

 Here are three reasons why.

-Standards guide our behaviors.
-So, if we believe in doing our best, helping others, and making the world a better place, we’ll conduct ourselves in keeping with those values.
+Standards represent our values.
+So, if we believe in doing our best and helping others succeed, we’ll conduct ourselves in keeping with those standards.